 August Macke was only 27 years old when he died at Champagne on September 26, 1914.
 He was one of the many who fell fighting for their country during...

 Gokce Dyson 1 January 1970

-Most people know David Bowie as a popstar and performer, but do you know his secret talent?
-He embraced the fine arts as well as music, performing arts and was also very passionate about painting.
-To express himself, he created lots of works that show a touch of neo-expressionism.
-Meet David Bowie artist and see his paintings.
+Most people know David Bowie as a pop star and performer, but do you know his secret talent?
+He embraced the fine arts as well as music, and performing arts and was also very passionate about painting.
+To express himself, he created lots of works that show a touch of Neo-Expressionism.
+Meet David Bowie the artist and see his paintings.

 David Bowie (1947-2016) showed his creativity mostly in his music and released many successful albums during a career spanning 5 decades.
 He was quite unique throughout his career because he managed to keep up with the latest trends as well as being an icon of fashion and performance.
 Just like a chameleon, he has transformed himself several times by performing under his alter-egos, such as the flamboyant Ziggy Stardust and the elegant Thin White Duke.

 He didn’t limit himself to music.
 Bowie also acted in several movies and stage productions.
 Having a creative mind, it shouldn’t come as a huge surprise that he also expressed himself through other arts such as painting.

 In the early stages, Bowie didn’t have great ambitions for his painting.
 It was a private thing and was about problem-solving.
 Whenever he encountered a creative obstacle in the music he was working on, he would revert to drawing and painting.
 You can see that, for example, in Turkish Father and Son, a canvas that he made while writing the song Yassassin.
 The melody has a strong Turkish flavor and the title is Turkish for long life.